thavlik/vpn-operator/README.md

 # In this example, we're exposing Prometheus metrics
 # for the controllers and enabling PodMonitor creation.
 # This is what you would want to do if your cluster
-# uses kube-prometheus:
+# uses kube-prometheus, a project I highly recommend:
 # https://github.com/prometheus-operator/kube-prometheus
 prometheus:
   expose: true
   podMonitors: true
 EOF

 # Install the chart into the `vpn` namespace.
+Refer to
-# Refer to chart/values.yaml for details on how to
+# chart/values.yaml (or the section below) for details
-# configure installation.
+# on how to configure chart installation.
 RELEASE_NAME=vpn
 CHART_PATH=chart/
 helm install \
+  $RELEASE_NAME \
+  $CHART_PATH \
   --namespace=vpn \
   --create-namespace \
-  $RELEASE_NAME \
-  $CHART_PATH \
   -f values.yaml
 ```